CreamElDudJafar/Pokemon_GBC_Celebrations/README.md

 - Vortiene- For sprites, updates/code from PURERGB, Bag Space increase, Shorter elevator time, and explanation on confusing parts of code.
 Thank You for feeling like your available 24/7.
 - JoJoBear13- for his using his Trainer AI code along with Vortienes, Pokeyellows backport of the audio, Coin Observer, and a lot of QOL features from Shin-PokeRed.
 The female sprite is based on his original girl character.
 We kept it.
 - RainbowMetalPigeon- For the Port PC code, and again for the help and patience with building this game.
 TRY HIS EXTREME YELLOW.
--CRZ-Shadows- and Yellow Legacy Team: A lot of QOL changes came from ideas or code used in there game.
+- CRZ-Shadows- and Yellow Legacy Team: A lot of QOL changes came from ideas or code used in there game.
 See their Github for all there amazing changes.
 - JustRegularLuna/Mateo: A lot of sprites for Pokemon and Pokeball sprites used from her amazing game RED++.
 Move Description code and others
 - Porygondolier- Pokedex Remember Position
+- PokeFanMarcel- For the Nurse Joy SS Anne room, LAND,WATER, ROD Pokedex Area function, SS Anne Map Icon, Running sprites and the code to make the EXP ALL a key item that can turn on or off
 - DarthBR
 - Dreams897
 - Engezertorung